My job is to find creative way to convince others that I am creative.

 I'm switching between Premiere and After Effects really fast :) I had edited and made some FX in over 30 videos (shorts and little bit longer ones).
 Adobe collection was my base toolset, but now I'm moving to DaVinci Resolve.

-One of the best interventions in the firmware made by awesome community.
+ML is one of the best interventions in the firmware made by awesome community.
 It brings to my first camera features reserved only for the most expensive ones so I can learn how to use them and get the best from my gear.
 Furthermore the usage of special settings let me capture more dynamic range for post production.
+After experimenting with that gear I learnt how to use camera with BMPCC 4K.

 Music production